cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/readme.md

 [Net.ServicePointManager]::SecurityProtocol = "Tls12"; iex(New-Object  Net.WebClient).DownloadString('https://ibm.biz/idt-win-installer')
 ```

 This will take a few mins to finish.
+If you've already got these installed previously, it will upgrade your existing plug-ins to the latest versions.

-**Note:** On Windows, The Docker for Windows installation may log you off, but the install is not completed.
-Wehn you log in again, relaunch the same command again and the installation will resume.
+**Note:** On Windows, the Docker for Windows installation may log you off, but the install is not completed.
+When you log in again, relaunch the same command again and the installation will resume.
 The installation will end with a question to ask for a system restart which you must complete.

-In addition to the above mentioned, this command will also install the Kubernetes CLI (kubectl) as well as other tooling:
+In addition to the above mentioned, this command will also install the __Kubernetes CLI (kubectl)__ as well as other tooling:

 ```